 The Single-Stock Diversification Service is designed to manage the entirety of your single-stock position.
 This allows us to holistically address your diversification and risk management needs.
 It also allows us to do the best job in managing your tax obligations, by both selling in a manner that generates the lowest taxable gains and ensuring that we set aside enough cash for your future tax bill.

 If you wish to prevent some of your stock from being sold via the Single-Stock Diversification Service (perhaps because you want to hold to it for an extended period), then you can simply choose to pause your plan at the appropriate time.

-The Single-Stock Diversification Service is currently offered by Wealthfront exclusively to Twitter employees, ex-employees, and Twitter investors.
-However, this service is not formally endorsed by Twitter.
+The Single-Stock Diversification Service is currently offered by Wealthfront exclusively to Twitter and Facebook employees, ex-employees, and investors.
+However, this service is not formally endorsed by either company.

-It usually takes a minimum of 2-3 days to transfer your stock to Wealthfront.
+It usually takes a minimum of 4-5 business days to transfer your stock to Wealthfront, and the transfers can't be initiated until lockup expires.
 As a result, your first trade will not be placed on the first few days after lock-up expiration.

 However, selling on that day is likely not a good idea.
 Wealthfront's research on over 250 recent post-IPO stocks demonstrated that selling on the day after the expiration of the IPO lock-up is typically the worst day to sell your company stock.
 You can read more about that in this blog article.

 Wealthfront will trade your stock as often as every day throughout the trading window, pausing only for blackout periods.
 This way, you’ll maximize the benefits of dollar-cost averaging and minimize the need to worry about choosing the right day to sell.